-As of 2015, the following countries have agreed to end their public financial support for coal-fired power: Sweden, Norway, Denmark, Finland, Iceland, the United Kingdom, and the U.S. (President Donald Trump has tried to protect the coal industry, but the plummeting costs of renewable energy’s made that challenging.)
+In 2015, the following countries agreed to end their public financial support for coal-fired power: Sweden, Norway, Denmark, Finland, Iceland, the United Kingdom, and the U.S. (President Donald Trump has tried to protect the coal industry, but the plummeting costs of renewable energy’s made that challenging.)
 The following publicly held banks have agreed to limit their investments in coal-fired power: The World Bank, the European Investment Bank, the European Bank for Reconstruction & Development, and the U.S. Export-Import Bank.
 Finally, in 2017, the World Bank pledged to get out of all upstream investments in fossil fuels by 2019.
 There is much work remaining in holding these countries and banks to these commitments and pushing them further–to get out of subsidized fossil fuel finance entirely–and many groups continue to carry that work forward.

 Beginning in 2011, SEEN began to shift our focus from holding global financial institutions accountable for the human rights and environmental impacts of their fossil fuel investments to holding local, state and national government officials accountable for U.S. and Canadian fossil fuel exports.
 Specifically, we turned our attention to the massive quantity of fossil fuels–oil, gas and coal– being exported from North America largely to Asian markets.
 The Pacific Northwest lies in the crosshairs between massive deposits of oil, gas, coal and tar sands to its east and north and Asian markets.
 As Sightline Institute has calculated, “coal, oil and gas shipments from the Pacific Northwest would carry as much carbon content annually as five Keystone XL pipelines.”
 Given the climate imperative–that we keep at least 80 percent of proven fossil fuel deposits in the ground in order to avoid dangerous and possibly runaway climate change–residents of the Pacific Northwest have begun to mobilize in bold and successful resistance to these fossil fuel exports.
 A key component in this resistance is upholding the treaties of First Nations and Native Americans throughout North America.